JetBrains/rider-efcore/docs/ROADMAP.md

 ### 1.1.0
 - DB-first scaffolding with all available customization options
 - (?)
+Pop-up with quick access to actions related to last used project pair
+- (?)
 Support .NET Core 3.1 and .NET Standard 2.1 projects

 > Items marked with `?` sign are not submitted completely and need to be discussed/revisited